 How to Apply for Youth Volunteers

-- The first step to becoming a volunteer is to fill out a Volunteer Application.
-Due to the high volume of applications received it may take up to 14 days for your application to be approved.
+- The first step to becoming a volunteer is to fill out a volunteer application.

 - Applications must be submitted by the parent or legal guardian.
 Other family members and birthdates should be listed on the application as well.

 - Once your application is approved, the Volunteer Coordinator will contact you with details about the Volunteer Orientation.

 - If you have any questions, please contact the Volunteer Coordinator, Katie, at 920-469-3110 x117 or email@example.com

 Read and Relax Program

 This program is for children ages 5-17 to read out loud to the animals.
 Participants can choose to read to cats, dogs, or small animals in a quiet setting.
 Children must be under the direct supervision of a parent or guardian.
 Bean bag chairs and a selection of books are provided; however, children can also bring in a book of their choosing.
 The goal of this program is to socialize animals, reduce their anxiety, and help children develop their animal care and reading skills.

 Children ages 10-17 are invited to join our family program if a parent or legal guardian accompanies them when they volunteer.
 Families with children under 10-11 years of age may volunteer as Shelter Support but cannot interact with the animals.
 Families with children between 12-17 years of age may volunteer as canine companions, feline friends, or small animal ambassadors.
 Family program participants must follow the PAWS rules below.
 More information about PAWS guidelines will be provided during training.

 A parent or guardian must complete the volunteer application and will be required to complete all training along with the child.
 Family members who do not attend training will not be permitted to volunteer.